Bali Diving Holidays

-For full details of all the airlines that fly into Bali, visit The Bali Pages.
 Visit Denpasar Airport for more on their facilities and transport information.

 To get to Lembongan Island, off Bali, we recommend the door-to-door service of Scoot Cruise.
 Scoot will pick you up from your hotel in Southern Bali, transfer you to Lembongan in around 30 minutes and drop you and your luggage to your accommodation in Lembongan.
 The convenience of this is known only by those who undertook the journey before this service began.
 Other, slower and less comprehensive transfer options are available.

 Where to Stay

 Our affiliated hotel reservation agents Agoda.com have a wide variety of diver-friendly accommodations in Bali.
 Browse their website choices, use their on-line chat to ask your questions, or simply use your credit card to make your booking: